noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

 That's it!
 We have successfully deployed a private token contract to an instance of the Aztec network and mined private state-transitioning transactions.
 We have also queried the resulting state all via the interfaces provided by the contract.

+You can find the [complete tutorial code here](https://github.com/AztecProtocol/dev-rel/tree/main/tutorials/sandbox-tutorial/token).

 ## Next Steps

 Here we showed how to interact with the sandbox, but didn't go into details on how to write your own contract or any relevant setup needed for it.

-You can find details on setting up [here](./noir_contracts.md) and refer to the [Contracts section](../contracts/main.md) on syntax, compiling, deploying and interacting with how to start writing contracts.
+You can find more information about writing Aztec contracts [here](./noir_contracts.md) and refer to the [Contracts section](../contracts/main.md) on syntax, compiling, deploying and interacting with how to start writing contracts.